ITOCHU Corporation (Aneka Bumi Pratama PT)

 2. Sustainable natural rubber policy or commitment applies to all suppliers?

-The company's procurement policy expects its suppliers to promote activities that are consistent with this policy.
-However, it is not clear that all commitments within the policy are applied to all suppliers.
+The company's procurement policy expects its suppliers to conform with its SNRP policy and mentions it encourages its business partners to hold their suppliers and subcontractors accountable to these same standards and requirements.
+However, it is not clear that all commitments within the policy apply to all suppliers.

 3. High-level position of responsibility for sustainability?